General Liability Insurance protects your consulting business from lawsuits and damages that arise while doing business.

-What are the limits of General Liability Insurance for consultants?
+What are the limits of General Liability Insurance?

 The limits of liability are the maximum amount of funds your insurer will provide for losses during a policy year.
 When you purchase an insurance policy, you can choose the policy’s limits; you will have to pay higher premiums to receive higher limits.